Spray Foam Insulation

-Spray foam is a great product that we use from time to time.
-Its ability to air seal and insulate makes it a great tool for difficult to seal spaces like stone basements and crawlspaces.
-It also is not prone to mildew and mold which makes it particularly useful in a basement or crawl space.
+Spray foam is a great product that we specialize in.
+Its ability to air seal and insulate makes it a great tool for difficult-to-seal spaces like stone basements and crawlspaces.
+It's not prone to mildew and mold, which makes it particularly useful in a basement or crawl space.
 We use a two-part closed cell foam that is rated at an R-6.9 per inch.
-The brands we like are Bayseal and Gaco One Pass both American made foams.
+The brands we like are Bayseal and Gaco One Pass, both American made foams.

 While foam has many attributes it is important to remember that it is manufactured right in your home meaning there are safety concerns during installation.

-Once all of these challenges are met- foam can be great insulation for Maine homes.
+Once all of these conditions are met, foam can be great insulation for Maine homes.

-The application of spray foam to the ceiling in the picture above allowed this Central Maine homeowner to showcase the exposed beams in the cathedral ceiling while benefiting from increased energy efficiency and improved comfort.
+The application of spray foam to the ceiling in the picture to the right allowed this Central Maine homeowner to showcase the exposed beams in the cathedral ceiling while benefiting from increased energy efficiency and improved comfort.